 Explore the South Campus community pages in CampusGroups.

-On North Campus, during academic year 2021 - 2022 the Townhouse Community will be available for sophomores only.
+On North Campus, during academic year 2021 - 2022 there will be separate sections of the Townhouse Community for first-year students and for sophomores.